 About Les Monteurs associés

-Les Monteurs associés (LMA) is a French non profit organisation created in June 2001, bringing together nearly 300 film editors, sound editors and assistants who work in film, documentaries, and TV.
+Les Monteurs associés (LMA) is a French non profit organisation created in June 2001, bringing together more than 250 film editors, sound editors and assistants who work in film, documentaries, and TV.

 Recognised by both government and unions, LMA speaks on behalf of editors and promotes their role in the process of creating films.